Bill Doolin

-William Doolin (1858–August 24, 1896) was an American bandit outlaw and founder of the Wild Bunch, sometimes known as the Doolin-Dalton Gang.
-Like the earlier Dalton Gang alone, it specialized in robbing banks, trains, and stagecoaches in Arkansas, Kansas, Indiana, and Oklahoma during the 1890s.
+William Doolin (January 26, 1858 – August 24, 1896) was an American bandit and outlaw; Doolin–Dalton Gang.
+Like the earlier Dalton Gang, the group specialized in bank, train, and stagecoach robberies in Arkansas, Kansas, Indiana, and the Oklahoma Territory during the early to mid-1890s.

 Early life

-Doolin was born in 1858 in Johnson County, Arkansas, to Michael Doolin and the former Artemina Beller.
+Doolin was born in 1858 in Johnson County, Arkansas, to Michael Doolin, a share-cropper, and the former Artemina Beller.
+Doolin was one of six children, and he and his family farmed forty acres northeast of Clarksville, Arkansas, near Big Piney River.
 Doolin left home in 1881 to become a cowboy in Indian Territory, where he worked for cattleman Oscar Halsell, a Texas native.
 During this time, Doolin worked with other cowboy and outlaw names of the day, including George Newcomb (known as "Bitter Creek"), Charley Pierce, Bill Power, Dick Broadwell, Bill "Tulsa Jack" Blake, Dan "Dynamite Dick" Clifton, Billie "Little Bill" Raidler and the better-known Emmett Dalton.

 Doolin's first encounter with the law came on July 4, 1891, in Coffeyville in southeastern Kansas.
-Doolin and some friends were drunk in public, and lawmen attempted to confiscate their alcohol.
-A shootout ensued, and two of the lawmen were wounded.
+Doolin and some friends were drunk in public, and lawmen attempted to confiscate their alcohol since Kansas was a dry state.
+A shootout ensued, and the lawmen were wounded.
 Doolin escaped capture by fleeing.